Read on to learn about the Global Voices Board of Directors.What is the Global Voices board all about?

 What are the obligations of GV community board members?

-The GV community board representatives ensure that the organization serves the best interests of GV community members.
+The GV community board representatives ensure that the organisation serves the best interests of GV community members.
 They are the community's spokespeople at the board level and the channel for community perspectives for the board.
-As such, they should be in regular touch with you all to listen to and familiarize themselves with your opinions and concerns.
-Of course, this does not mean that you can not approach Ivan or Georgia, or any of the other section heads directly.
-Still, neither Ivan, Georgia, or any section heads can vote on board matters, so the representatives play a vital role.
+As such, they should be in regular touch with you all to listen to and familiarise themselves with your opinions and concerns.
+Of course, this does not mean you cannot directly approach Ivan, Georgia, or any other section heads.
+Still, neither Ivan, Georgia, nor any section heads can vote on board matters, so the representatives play a vital role.

 How often does the GV board meet?